 - Paso Express (A&B): Serves a loop that travels two directions through Paso Robles and connects with Route 9.

 South County Transit fixed-route service consists of bus routes, 21, 23 and 24 (as well as special trips to AG High School via Route #25 in the morning and evening).
 Click here for South County Transit schedules.

 The Americans with Disabilities Act (ADA) of 1990 provides protection for persons with disabilities in a number of areas, such as employment, public accommodations and transportation.
 The transportation elements of the ADA directed transit agencies to make their fixed route service fully accessible, while requiring transit agencies to also provide complementary paratransit service to individuals who are unable to use accessible fixed route service.
 Specifically, complementary paratransit service must be provided within ¾ miles of fixed routes during the same days and hours.

 The ADA permits trip schedulers to negotiate travel times one hour on either side of the requested time.
 RTA’s Runabout service is the complementary paratransit provider for all fixed route services in San Luis Obispo County.

-RTA and SCAT also operate additional transit services in San Luis Obispo County, including the Cambria and Avila Beach Trolleys and Dial-A-Ride Services in Nipomo, Paso Robles/Shandon and Templeton.
+RTA and SCT also operate additional transit services in San Luis Obispo County, including the Avila Beach Trolley and Dial-A-Ride Services in Nipomo, Paso Robles/Shandon and Templeton.
 See info.

-San Luis Obispo Regional Transit Authority (SLORTA, now RTA) was formed in 1989, to provide central managment for regional fixed-route service as well as Runabout paratransit service.
+San Luis Obispo Regional Transit Authority (SLORTA, now RTA) was formed in 1989, to provide central management for regional fixed-route service as well as Runabout paratransit service.